01-edu/public/.github/pull_request_template.md

 ### Solution Overview

 > Provide an overview of the solution implemented in this pull request.
 This should be a high-level overview without getting into technical details.
-If applicable, include screenshots of UI or use GitHub compliant [`mermaid`](https://mermaid.live/) graphs to visually represent the solution.
+If applicable, include screenshots of UI or use GitHub-compliant [`mermaid`](https://mermaid.live/) graphs to represent the solution visually.

 ### Implementation Details